txt/aa24/docs/05xplan.md

 to reason about new information.

 While first proposed in 1981,
-this STM/LTM theory still remains relevant [40].
-This theory can be used to explain both expert competency and incompetency in software engineering tasks such as understanding code [69].
+this STM/LTM theory still remains relevant [^ma13].
+This theory can be used to explain both expert competency and incompetency in software engineering tasks such as understanding code [^wieden].

+[^wieden]: Susan Wiedenbeck, Vikki Fix, and Jean Scholtz.
+1993.
+Characteristics of the mental representations of novice and expert programmers: an empirical study.
+International Journal of Man-Machine Studies 39, 5 (1993), 793–812.[^]

+[^phillips]: Nathaniel D Phillips, Hansjoerg Neth, Jan K Woike, and Wolfgang Gaissmaier.
+2017.
+FFTrees: A toolbox to create, visualize, and evaluate fast-and-frugal decision trees.
+Judgment and Decision Making 12, 4 (2017), 344–368.

-Phillips et al. [57] discuss how models containing tiny rule fragments can be quickly comprehended by doctors in emergency rooms making rapid decisions; or by soldiers on guard making snap decisions about whether to fire or not on a potential enemy; or by stockbrokers making instant decisions about buying or selling stock.
+Phillips et al. [^phillips] discuss how models containing tiny rule fragments can be quickly comprehended by doctors in emergency rooms making rapid decisions; or by soldiers on guard making snap decisions about whether to fire or not on a potential enemy; or by stockbrokers making instant decisions about buying or selling stock.

-- That is, according to this psychological science theory [9, 14, 22–
-24, 42, 43, 54, 57], humans best understand a model:
+- That is, according to this   theory   humans best understand a model:
   - When they can “fit” it into their LTM; i.e., when that model comprises many small rule fragments;
   - Further, to have an expert-level comprehension of some domain meaning having rules that can very quickly lead to decisions, without clogging up memory.

+### Theory2.
+Explanation =  inference

+When we explain something, we do **not** just spit out some trite rule.

+- Rather, we reflect over the current context, the goals and background knowledge of the audience
+- To generate some artifact that is appropriate in that context for those goals, given that background knowledge.

+We partially honor this definition in RRP:

+- by building our clusters,
+- then offering a different cluster for the delta between each pair of clusters

+### Theory3,4,5,6,7.... .

+So many other theories of explanation.

 <img align=right src="xplan1.png" width=400><img align=right src="xplan2.png" width=400>